birogeri/kspace-explorer-streamlit/readme.md

 ## **Installation**

 ---
-*To try the online version of K-space Explorer, you do not need to install anything.*
+To try the online version of K-space Explorer, you do not need to install anything.*
 [There is a hosted version on Streamlit Cloud.](https://share.streamlit.io/birogeri/kspace-explorer-streamlit/kspace.py)

 ---

-If you would like to install and run or host it on your own computer on your infrastructure, follow the steps below
+If you would like to install and run or host it on your own computer, follow the steps below

 1. You will need to have the following software and packages